Amateur Radio

 Radiation pattern

-On 7.1, 14.1 and 18.1 MHz, a ground mounted vertical wire around 32' 6” long will have a low angle of radiation on the two higher bands and around 26 degrees on 40m The angle will be 19 degrees on 20m and 16 degrees on 17m.
-The low angles of radiation on 20 and 17 are particularly useful for DX.
-By way of comparison, a 20m half wave horizontal dipole at a height of 30 feet has a main lobe at an angle of 34 degrees.
-A 17m horizontal dipole at 30 feet has a 26 degree main lobe.
+On 7.1, 10.1, 14.1 and 18.1 MHz, a ground mounted vertical wire around 32' 6” long will have a low angle of radiation on the higher bands and around 26 degrees on 40m The low angles of radiation on 20 and 17 are particularly useful for DX.

 Feeding the vertical

-The source impedance of our vertical wire is around 2450 Ohms on 20m, which sounds ideal for a 49:1 transformer, but as it also introduces base loading, is not so good.
+The source impedance of our vertical wire is in theory around 2450 Ohms on 20m, which sounds ideal for a 49:1 transformer, but as it also introduces base loading, it's not so good.
 Martin, K1FQL, produced an excellent paper on building single band L-Matching units to feed a half wave antenna (link at bottom of page).
 I will not go over the same ground as Martin as his paper covers the issues well.
-Taking the idea a stage further, courtesy of EZNEC and “on-line” calculators, it is relatively easy to compute the values of inductance and capacitance to match the same wire on 18.1 MHz.
-While we could in theory obtain the resistive and reactive figures using an antenna analyser, these instruments are usually designed for 50 Ohms and may not give accurate results on end fed wires.
-Note that the 1/4 wave vertical for 40m is a 5/8 wave on 17m and could be fed with an electrical quarter wave of 75 Ohm coax to transform the 100 Ohm antenna feed down to 50 Ohms.
+Courtesy of an “on-line” calculator, it is relatively easy to compute the values of inductance and capacitance to match the same wire on higher frequencies.

 Frequency = 18.1 MHz